cocktails-for-programmers/cocktails_for_programmers/cocktails_for_programers.md

 Computer Club" in Berlin and is now well known to many Hackers in Europe.
 The combination of alcohol and coffein (from the [mate](http://en.wikipedia.org/wiki/Mate_(beverage)) makes it highly vitalizing at first.
-But don't shoot over the [Ballmer Peak](http://xkcd.com/323/) ;)
+But don't shoot over your [Ballmer Peak](http://xkcd.com/323/) ;)

 <img src="http://farm8.staticflickr.com/7387/9783299973_95dda19722_o.jpg"